 Verb ענה ('ana IV) means to sing.

 The origin of the second part of Anammelech is less obscure.
 It comes from the noun מלך (melek), meaning king:

 The name Anammelech may simply mean King Anu, or Anu Is King (NOBSE Study Bible Name List).
-It may even carry the meaning of King Of Answers, or King Of Fountains or King Of Eyes.
+It may even carry the meaning of King Of Answers, or King Of Business or King Of Oppression/Poverty.